Lesterpaintstheworld/terminal-velocity/research_topics_documentation.md

 This document outlines the key research topics identified for the "Terminal Velocity" project.
 These topics are crucial for understanding the implications of Universal Basic Compute (UBC) and AI integration in society.

 ## Unclear Requirements
-- Character motivations in relation to AI rights.
+1. **Character Development**:
+   - Specific emotional beats and key moments for each character need further clarification.
+   - Gaps in character interactions and development arcs require identification.

+2. **Technical Concepts**:
-- Technical specifications for AI systems and their societal impact.
+   - Need for detailed explanations of AI systems and their integration into society.
-- Relationship dynamics between key characters.
-- Ethical implications of AI integration on marginalized communities.
-- Societal impacts of UBC and AI rights legislation.
+   - Clarification on the economic models that support the narrative.

+3. **Thematic Integration**:
+   - How themes will be woven into character arcs and plot points needs further specification.
+   - Identification of potential conflicts arising from the themes is necessary.

 1. **UBC System Overview**
    - Understanding the architecture and functionality of the UBC system.